 there was a significant Volga German community (or communities) already in

-Mexico, and this may have included a brother of August I or an uncle of his
+Mexico, and this may have included a brother of a relative of August I's wife, Mollie.
+A number of Filberts live in

-There was a concentration of Filberts in this area in the 1700s
+There was a concentration of Filberts in the area to the left in the 1700s

 A check of the Filbert surname (including variations in spelling) finds it approximately equally common in both Germany and France.
 The location of Mouacourt, just east of Nancy, in the Lorraine Province of France is highlighted on the map insert above.
 In Germany, the name appears to be most frequently found in the SE (including present-day Hesse, Rhineland-Palatinate and Baden-Wurttenberg areas, near the French Lorraine Province), the area from which the Volga Germans most commonly emigrated.
 Death records in the Mormon Church’s on-line library finds a high concentration of Filbert deaths during the 1700s just east and south of Frankfurt am Main.
 Our direct ancestor Johann Peter Filbert was born in Gronau-Benshim (the small village south of Frankfurt am Main and Darmstadt), Hesse in 1708.
 Previous to Gronau-Benshim, our Filberts were found in Neustadt, about 18 miles further northeast.
 Neustadt was a support center for the Breuberg Castle.
 Our Filbert ancestors there were bakers, tilers, blacksmiths and, in Gronau-Benshim, vinkypers or wine producers.
 Closs Filbert or Vilbert has been the earliest confirmed Filbert ancestor, born in Neustadt in 1530.